ERPLY Implementation SOW

 - Estimate of hours/cost per item is reviewed by the customer and needs to be assessed again.

 GAP itemized list prioritization/delivery schedule agreed with Customer

 - Implementation manager and customer to review GAP development hours, and determine phases (if applicable) to determine delivery schedule.
 We typically break this down into two phases: pre-launch and post-launch.

-- This schedule and launch date is confirmed and provided to project team for development work kick-off.
+- This schedule and the launch date is confirmed and provided to the project team for development work kick-off.

 Demo environment (Sandbox) creation (this is where customization releases will be installed for review/green light from Customer team)